Make use of macros in Confluence to expand the capabilities of your pages and then add labels to quickly organize your documentation.

 - Excerpt macro to add a short description to a page

-- Include Excerpt macro to include the excerpt from another page
+- Excerpt Include macro to include the excerpt from another page

-Learn more about macros.
+Learn more about using macros in Confluence.

 Labels are key words you can add to your documentation pages to make them easier to group and find.
 As an example, you could assign the label administrator to all pages with content written for administrators.
 Then, you can browse all pages with that label, display a list of pages with that label using a macro, or search based on the label.
 Labels are great for working with documentation internally and for providing users a way to view and filter related pages.